neverfap-deluxe/nfd-api/content/general_premium/premium-tiers-03.md

 You gain a one-time face-to-face 20 minute consultation, where we talk about strategy, as well as a face-to-face 1 x 10 minute catch up once a month.

-This can be super useful if you're in need for some personal advice or help.

 ## Peter Reade (my actual father) - $50